New

 Trend #7: Vendor Risk Management Is Becoming An Owner-Level Expectation

-Vendor management is becoming a risk function because it answers questions that owners care about:
+Vendor management is becoming a risk function, especially when compared to vendor compliance software alone, because it answers questions that owners care about:

 • Who’s onsite?